(note: for most up to date, visit IMDB)

 After years of outstanding work on television, Arthur returned to Broadway and appeared in Woody Allen’s “The Floating Lightbulb.”
 She has also appeared onstage in Los Angeles, in Anne Meara’s “Afterplay” and in the comedy “Bermuda Avenue Triangle.”
 Arthur also won the Comedy Ace Award for her performance in the popular series “Malcolm in the Middle.”
 In addition, she has been active in fund-raising for AIDS research and animal rights.

-“After being in the business a long time, I’ve done everything but rodeo and porno,” says Arthur. “…And Then There’s Bea,” the actress’s first one-woman show, is the realization of a longtime dream: to sing the songs she loves the most and share her favorite personal anecdotes with a live audience.
+“After being in the business a long time, I’ve done everything but rodeo and porno,” says Arthur. “…And Then There’s Bea,” the actress’s first one-woman show, is the realization of a longtime dream: to sing the songs she loves the most and shares her favorite personal anecdotes with a live audience.

 [from IMDB.com, biography section]

 Actress-comedienne famous for her acid wit.
-The majority of her work has been on the stage and in television, but she has made some films.
+The majority of her work has been on the stage and on television, but she has made some films.
 She was a regular on Sid Caesar’s show “Caesar’s Hour” for one season in the 1950s.
-She first gained attention onstage while appearing in the musical play “The Threepenny Opera” with Lotte Lenya.
+She first gained attention on stage while appearing in the musical play “The Threepenny Opera” with Lotte Lenya.
 Then, in 1964, she truly became famous when she appeared in the original Broadway production of “Fiddler on the Roof” as Yente the Matchmaker.
 In this supporting role, she stole the show night after night.
 In 1966, she went to work on a new Broadway musical, “Mame, ” directed by her second husband, Gene Saks.
 For the featured role of Vera Charles in “Mame” she won a Tony.
 The star of the show, Angela Lansbury, also won a Tony.
 In 1971, Bea appeared on the hit sitcom “All in the Family” as Maude Findlay, Edith Bunker’s cousin, who was forever driving Archie Bunker crazy with her liberal politics.
-This guest appearence led to her own series, entitled “Maude”, in 1972.
+This guest appearance led to her own series, entitled “Maude”, in 1972.
 The show was a hit, and ran for six years, during which time many controversial topics, including abortion, were tackled.
 Bea also won an Emmy for her work on “Maude”.
 During the show’s run, Bea repeated the role of Vera Charles in the film version of Mame (1974), again directed by Gene Saks, and she was one of the few bright spots in a rather abysmal film.
 She also appeared on none other than The Star Wars Holiday Special (1978).
 In 1983, she started work on a new sitcom, “Amanda’s” (1983), which was patterned after “Fawlty Towers”, but it didn’t last long.
 In 1985, however, she got sweet compensation when her new sitcom, “The Golden Girls” (1985) hit the air.
 Co-starring Betty White, Rue McClanahan, and Estelle Getty, it was a show about four middle-aged women living in Miami.
-It was an immediate hit, and ran for seven seasons.
+It was an immediate hit and ran for seven seasons.
 All of the cast members, including Bea, won Emmys during the show’s run.
 It should be worth noting that both “Maude” and “The Golden Girls” had to be canceled when Bea announced she was leaving each of them.
 In both cases, she left when she thought each show was at its peak, and in both cases, the producers of the shows realized the shows just wouldn’t be the same without her.
 Since “Golden Girls” was canceled in 1992, Bea had kept a low profile, appearing in only a couple of movies: For Better or Worse (1996) and Enemies of Laughter (2000).
 In 1999, she made a very successful and welcome Friars’ Club Roast of Jerry Stiller.
 She lives on a ranch in California.

 Biography of Billy Goldenberg